ronan-keane/havsim/README.md

 ```

 # Description
-havsim implements a parametric model of human driving, and can simulate traffic on an arbitrary highway network.
+Refer to the provided scripts for examples of using havsim.
+The quickstart guide also explains how to create a simulation in havsim ([broken-link.asdf.lol.com]).

-The **deterministic havsim model** (havsim.Vehicle) is based on traditional traffic flow models.
-It consists of the following parts:
+### The deterministic havsim model (havsim.Vehicle)
+- Based on traditional traffic flow models
-1. Car following model (IDM) - 5 parameters
+- Car following model uses 6 parameters
-      - outputs scalar acceleration
+       - output scalar acceleration from IDM - 5 parameters
+       - bounded maximum deceleration - 1 parameter
-2. Lane changing model (lc_havsim) - 21 parameters
+- Lane changing model uses - 21 parameters
        - decision model based on MOBIL can output {stay, change left, change right} - 9 parameters
        - dynamics model outputs an acceleration which is added to the car following acceleration - 10 parameters
-      - route model adjusts the lane changing state so the vehicle will stay on the planned route - 2 parameters
+       - route model adjusts the lane changing state so vehicles will stay on their planned route - 2 parameters

-The **stochastic havsim model** (havsim.CrashesStochasticVehicle) incorporates human driving errors into the model, which can lead to rear ends and sideswipe crashes.
+### The stochastic havsim model (havsim.CrashesStochasticVehicle)
+- Incorporates human driving errors into the model, which can lead to rear ends and sideswipe crashes.
-3. Stochastic human behavior - 7 parameters
+- Stochastic human behavior - 7 parameters
        - human perception response time - 4 parameters
        - errors in lane changing decisions - 3 parameters

 ## Code Structure
 scripts

 # Usage
-## Example
+## Quickstart Example

 # References
 ```